wthorp/gosh/README.md

  - more research on not adding cruft to modules
  - add support for non-local targets like Docker or SSH
  - look at [Just](https://github.com/casey/just)
+ - see if there's a way to hack `go run` at runtime to return results correctly

 GoSh is pronounced 'gosh' if you like it, otherwise 'gauche'.